How many Christians are there in Somalia?

 How can I help Somali Christians?

-Please keep praying for your Somali brothers and sisters.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Please keep praying for your brothers and sisters from Somalia.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-As well as these radio programmes, Open Doors supports Somali believers across the Horn of Africa focusing on discipleship support, literature distribution and community development.
+Open Doors supports Somali believers across the Horn of Africa through discipleship training and by equipping them to cope with severe persecution.